-Learn to analyze, evaluate, and apply hospitality and tourism data from diverse sources in this dynamic hospitality program.
+Learn to analyze, evaluate, and apply hospitality and tourism data from diverse sources in this dynamic hospitality management master's degree.

 The program may be taken on a full- or part-time basis.
 The length of time required to earn a degree varies according to the student’s undergraduate preparation and the number of graduate courses taken per semester.
 To earn the MS degree, students must complete a minimum of 30 credit hours.
 The curriculum is a combination of required core courses in hospitality and tourism management and elective courses chosen by the student to meet career interests and objectives.
 Course offerings generally are scheduled for evenings or via online learning to facilitate part-time students.